aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 }
 ```
 ## Modifying/updating solution parameters
-If you need to change the parameters that were used to deploy the solution initially, in most cases you can use modify the installer stack and re-run the deployment pipeline.
+If you need to change the parameters that were used to deploy the solution initially, in most cases you can use modify the CloudFormation stack.

 1. Go to [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation console and select the solution stack.
 Click the **Update** button.
 2. On the **Update stack** screen, select **Use current template**, then click **Next**.
 On the **Specify stack details** page, change any parameters needed, then click the **Next** button.
 3. On the **Configure stack options** page, click **Next**.
 4. At the **Review stack** page, review all parameters and settings, click the checkbox next to *I acknowledge that AWS CloudFormation might create IAM resources with custom names*, then click **Submit**.
-5. Wait for the Cloudformation stack to finish updating, then go to the [*CodePipeline console*](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) and click the **AWSTransferCustomIdP** pipeline to open it.
-Click **Release change**,  then click **Release** in the dialog that appears.
+5. Wait for the Cloudformation stack to finish updating.
-6. Wait for the pipeline to complete successfully.
 Once completed, the solution is reconfigured with the updated parameters.

 ## Uninstall the solution
 If you need to uninstall the solution for any reason, you can do so by deleting the both the custom IdP and installer stacks using the steps below.
 1. Go to [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation console and select the **[STACK NAME]-awstransfer-custom-idp** stack.
-Click **Delete**, then click **Delete** again in the dialog that appears.
-Wait for the deletion to complete.
-2. From the [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) page in the CloudFormation console, select the solution installer stack.
 Click **Delete**, then click **Delete** again in the dialog that appears.
 Wait for the deletion to complete.

 ### Cleanup remaining artifacts
 The following resources are not removed during stack deletion and should be manually removed if no longer required.
 * The DynamoDB tables used for users and identity providers (`${AWS::StackName}_users` and `${AWS::StackName_identity_providers}`